yair-roshal/UnderText-Node-Express-Next-SQL-React/README.md

 ## Installation instructions

 1. in main folder, text in the terminal `npm install`
-2. after that go to the `client` folder ,text in the terminal `cd client`
-3. text in the terminal `npm install`
+2. `npm run dev` -start of the project
-4. after that go to the `server` folder ,text in the terminal `cd..` and `cd server`
+3. after that go to the `server` folder ,text in the terminal `cd..` and `cd server`
-5. text in the terminal `npm install`
+4. text in the terminal `npm install`

-8. `npm run start_npm` -start of the project
+5. `npm run dev` -start of the project

 ## This project used

 1. Next
-2. Express
+2. Node
 3. React
-4. Sql
+4. SQL